Gregor69/PDA_Testing/part_1_docs/testing_task_1.md

   else:
     return card2

 # In the function below the first line it should say 'def get_cards_total'.
 In the second line it should say 'total = 0'.
 Third line should read 'for card in self.cards'.
-Last line should be line up with third line.
+Last line should be lined up with third line.

 def cards_total(self, cards):
   total =